Meet our inspiring grassroots women peace activists. The IEP Ambassador Program is creating a movement to change the way we understand peace.

 The IEP Ambassador Programme is creating a paradigm-shifting movement working to change the way the world interacts with, and understand peace.
 Around half of the applicants for the ambassador programme are women, at 47%.

-Meet a few outstanding women ambassadors who are spreading Positive Peace around the world and making a difference in their communities.
+Meet a few outstanding women peace activists representing our IEP Ambassador programme.
+Each of them are spreading Positive Peace around the world and making a difference in their communities.

 City: Higashi-Hiroshima City, Hiroshima, Japan

 Dahlia’s strong academic expertise in peacebuilding meant she had acquired a great deal of knowledge about peace and conflict before she began the IEP Ambassador Programme.

 She holds a doctorate in the peace and conflict studies and is an assistant professor at Hiroshima University in Japan.

 To complete the IEP Ambassador Programme, published an academic article looking into the peace-sustainability nexus, she has strengthened the academic research in the peace field.